sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 As *Minikube* is a single-node cluster, the three pods are hosted on the same node.

 ### Step 12: Obtaining a graphical view of the system with the dashboard
-When using *minikube* the Kubernetes dashboard is not immediately available, as you can see when using the command:
+When using *Minikube* the *Kubernetes* dashboard is not immediately available, as you can see when using the command:
 ```bash
 $ kubectl cluster-info
 Kubernetes master is running at https://192.168.99.100:8443